onnela-lab/forest/pine/powrep/README.md

 powrep
 ===

-The `powrep` package provides tools for processing raw Beiwe power state data.
-This document gives an overview of power state data collection on the Beiwe platform, followed by a brief description of each module.
+The `powrep` package provides some limited tools for processing raw Beiwe power state data.
+This document gives an overview of power state data collection on the Beiwe platform, links to Apple and Android documentation, and a brief description of each module in the package.

 Note that `powrep` requires the `beiwetools` package, located in the `forest/poplar` repository.